Fragment of a Novel: Plot

 The story is written in an epistolary form with the narrator recounting the events that had occurred in a letter.
 The letter is dated 17 June 1816.
-The narrator embarks on a journey or "Grand Tour" to the East with an elderly man, Augustus Darvell.
+The narrator embarks on a journey or "Grand Tour" to the East with an older man, Augustus Darvell.
 During the journey, Darvell becomes physically weaker, "daily more enfeebled".
 They arrive at a Turkish cemetery between Smyrna and Ephesus near the columns of Diana.
 Near death, Darvell reaches a pact with the narrator not to reveal his impending death to anyone.
 A stork appears in the cemetery with a snake in its mouth.
 After Darvell dies, the narrator is shocked to see that his face turns black and his body rapidly decomposes:

 "I was shocked with the sudden certainty which could not be mistaken — his countenance in a few minutes became nearly black.
 I should have attributed so rapid a change to poison, had I not been aware that he had no opportunity of receiving it unperceived."

 Darvell is buried in the Turkish cemetery by the narrator.
 The narrator's reaction was stoical: "I was tearless."
 According to John Polidori, Byron intended to have Darvell reappear, alive again, as a vampire, but did not finish the story.
 Polidori's account of Byron's story in a letter to his publisher in 1819 indicates it "depended for interest upon the circumstances of two friends leaving England, and one dying in Greece, the other finding him alive upon his return, and making love to his sister."